 Being sterile, the only way to propagate it is by division, (polypodium means many little feet which makes this quite easy)so my polypodium, whose shimmering green foliagelooksso stunning during this rather dark and dreary month, is directly descended from that original plant!

-More NB: If you’d like a bit more gardening chit-chat from the 3growbags, just enter your email address here and we’ll send you a new post every Saturday morning.
-We’d love you to join our 1589 subscribers!
+More NB If you’d like a bit more gardening chitchat from the3growbags, please type your email address here and we’ll send you a new post every Saturday morning.